epics-modules/opcua/OPC_UA_Security.md

 To support setting up the certificate store, the `opcuaSaveRejected` iocShell command will configure the IOC to save rejected (untrusted) server certificates in a specified location (default: `/tmp/<ioc>@<host>`).
 Copying such a certificate file to the IOC's certificate store (under `trusted/certs`) will explicitly trust the certificate and allow secure connections to the server.

 Alternatively, you can use a general purpose client (e.g., the `UaExpert` tool) to connect to the server, trust its certificate, and use the certificate file from that client's certificate store.
 (You could also import it into your certificate management tool, see below.)

+*Important Note:* During the process of saving the untrusted server certificate, a man-in-the-middle could send its own certificate to the IOC.
+Only add a server certificate to the trusted certificate store if you are sure it actually originates from the server (e.g., on a trusted network, after verifying its thumb print)!
+This act of trusting is the crucial and weakest point when using self-signed certificates.

 ### Certificate Store Setup